 You can also use softphone apps that allow employees to manage incoming and outgoing calls right from their computer or mobile phone.
 If you do opt for a softphone app, consider investing in a VoIP-compatible headset to make managing calls easier.

-Final Thoughts On Analog vs VoIP Phone System
+Final Thoughts on Analog Phone Systems

 Overall, VoIP offers much more to business owners in terms of features, flexibility, cost and reliability.
-These internet-enabled phone systems are better-suited for an increasingly remote workforce and allow your team to get more done in less time.
+These internet-enabled phone systems are better-suited for an increasingly remote workforce and should allow your team to get more done in less time.

 Plus, VoIP phone systems offer features like call analytics and video conferencing that play an increasingly important role in the success of businesses today.